gbdev/gb-asm-tutorial/src/part3/game-state-management.md

     ret
 ```

 If we return back to our GalacticArmada.asm file, we'll put in a call to our new `InitializeGameStateManagement` function.
-This function call will go right before our ganme loop:
+This function call will go right before our game loop:
 ```rgbasm, linenos
     ; Inside of GalacticArmada.asm
 	; ...
 Previous "EntryPoint" logic